Les Clayes-sous-Bois: Education

-The commune has two junior high schools: La Fosse aux Damnes and Anatole France.
+The commune has two junior high schools: La-Fosse-aux-Dames and Anatole France.
 Lycée Jean-Vilar in Plaisir and Lycée Sonia Delaunay in Villepreux are nearby.

 Transport

 Les Clayes-sous-Bois is served by Villepreux–Les Clayes station on the Transilien Line N suburban rail line and by an efficient bus station that links the town to Versailles, Saint-Quentin-en-Yvelines and a few other communes around.